 In working with others, we will:

-- Provide practical support where possible when people are asked to get involved, so that they can take part – for example, sign language interpreters.
+provide practical support where possible when people are asked to get involved, so that they can take part, for example using sign language interpreters

 The NHS Constitution requires clinical commissioning groups to involve patients and the public in the decision making process and to place the patient at the heart of all that it does.
 NHS Kernow wants to make sure that the NHS equality delivery system (EDS2) principle of making sure that everyone counts is integral to our engagement and communication work.

 NHS Kernow’s Governing Body lay member for patient and public involvement, is also the Governing Body lead for equality and diversity.

 We want to make sure that everyone is able to engage in ways which are suitable to their needs.
 If you have a communication, access, cultural or other need when engaging with us, please tell us so that we can work to meet your needs.

 Where we’ve been and who we’ve spoken to

 Our events officer has increased his attendance at public events during the autumn to support the delivery of the winter campaign, and has attended 30 events since September.
 This has included student freshers’ fairs, and weekend flu clinics where there is increased footfall in GP surgeries.
 He has spoken to approximately 1,400 people, and shared information and literature about the choose well campaign, the long term plan, and the mental health strategy.
 Common themes of discussion include the importance of choosing the right location for the right condition; the superb roles of GPs in Cornwall; the importance of looking after people during the winter; and the lack of clarity among young people about whether they have had their MMR/MenACWY jabs.